open-amos/.github/profile/README.md

 AMOS (the **Asset Management Operating System**) is a modern, open-source data stack purpose-built for private markets.
 It provides both emerging and established funds with the core infrastructure to turn fragmented operational data into a consistent, intelligent foundation for analysis and automation:

 - Automated pipelines to extract and centralize data from multiple source systems (CRM, portfolio management, fund admin, accounting systems, etc.)
-- Canonical data model for funds, portfolios, deals, accounts, and entities
+- Canonical data model for funds, instruments, companies, opportunities, and other entities
 - Curated data marts and metrics for reporting and live dashboards
 - Modular, cloud-agnostic architecture for flexible deployment
 - MCP server integration — exposes AMOS data and semantics to AI assistants and notebooks using the [Model Context Protocol](https://modelcontextprotocol.io)